solliancenet/microsoft-mysql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ## Test new settings #1

-1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, you should get an error about SSL settings.
+1. Browse to `https://mysqldevSUFFIX.azurewebsites.net/database.php`, an error about SSL settings should display.

 ## Fix SSL error